Listen to the Cancer.Net Podcast: What is Chemoprevention? , adapted from this content.

 Chemoprevention in clinical trials

-Clinical trials often reveal that chemopreventive agents do not work for every person.
+Clinical trials often reveal that chemopreventive substances do not work for every person.
 This is similar to other drugs used for cancer treatment or for the prevention of other diseases, such as heart disease.
 When evaluating the results of chemoprevention clinical trials, it is important to look at the group of participants.
-Often, people with known, increased risks for cancer, such as those who smoke or have a family history of cancer, are studied, so the results of the study may not be applicable to everyone.
-For example, in the tamoxifen clinical trials, the participants were at elevated risk for developing breast cancer.
+Often, people participating in these types of clinical trials have known, increased risks for cancer, such smoking or having a family history of cancer, so the results of the study may not be applicable to everyone.

 Cancer Screening